 - They live in the world of operations, not of results.

-If one accepts the belief that there is an important relationship between what happens in the boardroom and what happens in the classroom, the result of this kind of board behavior can be viewed as nothing short of tragic.
+If one accepts the belief that there is an important relationship between what happens in the boardroom and what happens in the organization or classroom, the result of this kind of board behavior can be viewed as nothing short of tragic.